hashicorp/packer/website/source/docs/provisioners/shell.html.markdown

 ```

 Some OS configurations don't properly kill all network connections on
-reboot, causing the provisioner to hang despite a reboot occuring.
+reboot, causing the provisioner to hang despite a reboot occurring.
 In this case, make sure you shut down the network interfaces
 on reboot or in your shell script.
 For example, on Gentoo: